 Essays isn’t the most well-known book out there, but you’ll find a lot of wisdom in this collection of pieces written by the French philosopher Michel de Montaigne.

-He’s one of those writers, like George Orwell, who’s able to take mundane topics and make them interesting.
+He’s one of those writers, like George Orwell, who can take mundane topics and make them interesting.

 This is what makes Essays useful to reread over and over.
 You’ll find insights into a lot of different topics that you can dip in and out of when you need to.